uyar/pygenstub/README.rst

        :param a: ...
        """

-Output:
+Stub:

 .. code-block:: python

-   def foo(a: int, b: str = '') -> None: ...
+   def foo(a: int, b: str = ...) -> None: ...

 **Imported names**

-Imported type names in the source will be used in the stub if needed:
+Imported type names in the source will be used in the stub *if needed*:

+Code:

 .. code-block:: python